www.badgerland.co.uk

 Outlying Setts

 These usually only have one or two holes, often have little spoil outside the hole, have no obvious path connecting them with another sett, and are only used sporadically.
 When not in use by badgers, they are often taken over by foxes or even rabbits.
-However, they can still be recognised as badger setts by the shape of the tunnel (not the entrance hole), which is at least 250 mm in diameter and rounded or flattened oval in shape.
+However, they can still be recognised as badger setts by the shape of the tunnel (not the entrance hole), which is at least 250-300 mm wide at the base with a rounded or flattened oval roof (roughly 200 mm high).

-NOTE Whilst these categories look clear cut, classification might be difficult in the field.
-In areas of low badger density, main setts may be relatively small, with only a few holes, and in moorland and hill areas, main setts may consist of only one or two entrances in a rocky cairn.
+Whilst these four sett categories look clear cut, classification might be difficult in the field.
+In areas of low badger density, main setts may be relatively small, with only a few holes, and in moorland and hill areas, main setts may consist of only one or two entrances, perhaps in a rocky cairn.
 One should not necessarily expect to find examples of all sett types in a particular area.
-Many badger social groups do not have an annex sett, whilst in poor badger habitat, large areas may be searched without finding a main sett.
-These factors must be taken into account when classifying a sett, and it is important to have an overall view of all the setts in an area before making a decision on the status of each sett.
+Many badger social groups do not have an annex sett, whilst in poor badger habitat, large areas may be searched without finding a large main sett.
+These factors must be taken into account when classifying a sett, and it is important to have an overall view of all the setts in an area before making a decision on the status of each one.

 Other Residents